-Volume 4, Chapter 16 discusses staffing requirements for Guam Fire Department (GFD) necessary to cope with population increases associated with aircraft carrier berthing.
+Volume 4, Chapter 16 discusses staffing requirements for GFD necessary to cope with population increases associated with aircraft carrier berthing.
 It is anticipated that short- and mid-term GFD staffing requirements would increase over current requirements as a result of increased population.
 During the peak construction year (2014) the GFD would require 2 (<1% increase) additional firefighters to maintain the current service ratio; the number of additional firefighters drops to less than 1 (<1% increase) after construction activities are completed.
 The GFD would hire these additional personnel in order to maintain current service ratios.
-Without increases in fire protection services (i.e., more firemen, trucks, and stations) to compensate for population increases, it is anticipated that response times to incidents would increase.
+Without increases in fire protection services (i.e., more firemen, trucks and stations) to compensate for population increases, it is anticipated that response times to incidents would increase.
 As a result, increases in property damage and injuries/deaths could be expected.
-The DoD acknowledges the existing sub-standard conditions of protective services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by federal law.
-However, to minimize adverse impacts associated with the proposed military relocation program, the DoD is leading a federal inter-agency effort to identify other federal programs and funding sources that could benefit the people of Guam.
-The proposed action would require a less than 1% increase over reported baseline staffing levels for public safety agencies.
-The analysis indicates less than significant impacts to public safety agencies due to the proposed action alone, except in conjunction with other aspects of the aggregate action.